NaveenKaliannan/guide-to-good-software/mygithub-cheatsheet.md

 Delete a specific commit
 ```
 git rebase -i master
-do : delete the specific commit instead of squash or pick or other keywords
+do : delete the specific commit instead of squash or pick or other keywords.
+This means delete the entire line
 git push --force-with-lease
 ```